Wisconsin Rental Agreement

 • Utility Disclosure (required for some leases) – Wisconsin landlords must specify any utilities paid for by the tenant, to alert them of this responsibility.

-• Shared Utility Arrangements (required for some leases) – Wisconsin properties which share a master meter or submeter for utilities must disclose how utility charges are split between each party.
+• Shared Utility Arrangements (required for some leases) – Wisconsin properties which share a utility meter with other units must disclose terms for how to divide utility costs up.
+This ensures tenants receive fair charges and understand what uses contribute to their bill.

-• Move-In Checklist (required for all leases) – Landlords in Wisconsin are required to provide tenants a move-in checklist (sometimes called a “check-in sheet”) outlining any flaws in the condition of the rental property.
-This sheet must be returned within 7 days of move-in, and should be held by the landlord until deductions are complete at the end of the lease.
+• Move-In Checklist (required for all leases) – Wisconsin leases must provide a move-in checklist (sometimes called a “check-in sheet”) outlining any flaws in the condition of the rental property.
+This sheet must be returned within 7 days of move-in.
+The landlord must keep the sheet until deductions are complete at the end of the lease.

-• Pre-Existing Damages Disclosure (required for some leases) – Wisconsin grants new tenants the right to inspect a residence for seven days when beginning a new lease.
-Tenants may also request a receipt of any damages from the previous tenant.
-Landlords must disclose these rights.
+• Pre-Existing Damages Disclosure (required for some leases) – Wisconsin leases must advise tenants of their inspection rights.
+The state grants new tenants the right to inspect a residence for seven days when beginning a new lease.
+Tenants also may request a receipt of any damages billed to the previous tenant.

-• Notice of Domestic Abuse Protections (required for all leases) – All Wisconsin leases must incorporate a specific excerpt from the statue on domestic abuse protection.
+• Notice of Domestic Abuse Protections (required for all leases) – All Wisconsin leases must incorporate a specific notice from the domestic abuse protection law.
 This advises tenants they have a right to end their lease early in certain abuse cases.

-• Nonstandard Rental Provision Disclosure (required for some leases) – Any nonstandard Wisconsin leasing procedures, such as terms of notice upon entry, must be outlined in a separate attachment titled “NONSTANDARD PROVISIONS” and signed by all parties.
-There may otherwise be enforceability issues if any provisions get challenged.
+• Nonstandard Rental Provision Disclosure (required for some leases) – Any nonstandard Wisconsin leasing procedures, such as terms of notice upon entry, must be outlined in a separate attachment.
+This must be titled “NONSTANDARD PROVISIONS” and signed by all parties.
+A landlord may otherwise have a hard time enforcing these provisions.

 • Code Violation Disclosure (required for some leases) – Wisconsin landlords must disclose any known code violations that pose a health risk and exist at the beginning of the tenancy.